ethz-micro/matlab_nanonis/Examples/sxm_viewer/readme.txt

 #  Setup
 # --------------------------------------------------

-In order to use the SXM viewer you need to set local paths for the NanoLib and the path to directory where images are saved.
+In order to use the DAT viewer you need to set local paths for the NanoLib and the path to directory where images are saved.
-To this end you have to save a MATLAB script called ‘viewerSettings’ in the same directory  where ‘SXM.m’ is (this directory) with the following informations:
+The first time you run the viewer you will be asked to find paths.
+Information will be saved in a file ‘localSettings.tct’ in the same directory  where ‘SXM.m’ is (this directory) with the following informations:

-% local path to NanoLib. variable ‘nanoPath’ MUST be a cell. nanoPath = {‘../../matlab_nanonis/NanoLib/‘};
+% local path to NanoLib. variable ‘nanoPath’ MUST be a cell. nanoLib	/Users/grandegiove/Documents/MATLAB/matlab_nanonis/NanoLib
 % your path to sxm data
-sxmPath = '/Volumes/micro/CLAM2/hpt_c6.2/Nanonis/Data/';
+dataPath	/Volumes/micro/CLAM2/hpt_c6.2/Nanonis/Data

 # --------------------------------------------------
 #  Usage